-Recommended FINDING for approval: The proposal is for precisely a mix of commercial and residential uses, with ground floor commercial and residential above.
+Staff Response: The proposal is for precisely a mix of commercial and residential uses, with ground floor commercial and residential above.
 The proposal is consistent with this policy.

 3.3 Multi-Story Buildings - Plan for a minimum of two to three-story buildings along North Shore Drive in the downtown area to maximize land use efficiencies.